 - Backup URL Client Count:

-- If this metric has a value higher than 1, it indicates the Web Interface server is unavailable and the Citrix Receiver is attempting to connect to back-up Web Interface servers to launch the application.
+- If this metric has a value higher than 1, it indicates the Web Interface server is unavailable and the Citrix Workspace is attempting to connect to back-up Web Interface servers to launch the application.

 - Configuration Obtention Client Duration: